|

 probably shared at some point in our young lives.
 When Greg

-finally turns the tables on Roderick, it’s easy to pull a
+finally turns the tables on Roderick, its easy to pull a

 mental high-five of congrats, because he so had it coming.